 In terms of measuring surface roughness, there are three primary method categories: area, profiling, and microscopy techniques.

 Area techniques are used to measure the surface’s finite area.
 The measurement provides a statistical average of the surface’s peaks and troughs.
-Optical scattering, ultrasonic scattering, capacitance probes, and other methods are examples of these techniques.
+Area techniques include optical scattering, ultrasonic scattering, capacitance probes, and other methods.
 Area techniques are easier to automate and implement.

 Profiling techniques entail measuring the surface using a high-resolution probe.
 In this procedure, you should conceive of a phonograph needle in terms of sensitivity.
 A standard CNC probe might not be as effective.